shahyash29/MediChat_Login/README.md

-# MediChat – AI-Powered Registration & Chat System
+# MediChat – Agentic AI-Powered Registration & Login System

 MediChat is a full-stack web application that uses a chatbot interface to allow **patients** and **healthcare providers** to register, log in, and chat with an AI assistant.
 It supports secure authentication, role-based data capture, and sends confirmation emails using **Azure Communication Services**.<br>